heyjeay/qb-tequilala/README.md

 # qb-tequilala

-This is a Tequi-la-la job script for QBCore that uses qb-target and nh-context, this was forked from https://github.com/DrBlackBeard095/Qb-Burgershot all credit goes to him all I did was make it a Tequi-la-la job!
+This is a Tequi-la-la job script for QBCore that uses qb-target and nh-context, this was forked from https://github.com/DrBlackBeard095/Qb-Burgershot all credit goes to him.
+All I did was turn it into a Tequi-la-la job!

 ## REQUIREMENTS